Why do we need Night Guards?

-Do you often wake up with head ache or sore jaw?
-Do you sometimes find yourself clenching your teeth?
-You may be unaware of your grinding and clenching habits until you see your dentist for a check-up or for a broken tooth.
-Many people are unaware that they grind their teeth because they do it while they sleep.
+Bruxism are your grinding and clenching habits caused by stress and anxiety while you’re asleep at night.
+These cannot be diagnosed until you see your dentist for a check-up or for a broken tooth.
 Bruxism often occurs in the early part of the night and can disturb sleep partners.
-The clenching and grinding may be quite audible.
-Others make no sound while bruxing their teeth and do not realize they are doing it until the dentist discovers unusual wear spots on their teeth.
-Bruxism may be mild and occasional or aggressive and frequent.
-Effects of Bruxism Bruxism affects sufferers in many ways.
-Some of the adverse effects are short-term and disappear when the bruxism ceases.
-Others sadly, are long-term or even permanent.
+It may be mild and occasional or aggressive and frequent.
+While the clenching and grinding may be quite audible, others make no sound while brushing their teeth and do not realize they are doing it until the dentist discovers unusual wear spots on their teeth.